refractionPOINT/lce_doc/docs/dr.md

 They all use the `path` and `value` parameters.

+#### is greater than, is lower than
+Check to see if a value is greater, or lower (numerically) than a value in the event.

+They both use the `path` and `value` parameters.
+They also both support the `length of` parameter as a boolean (true or false).
+If set to true, instead of comparing the value at the specified path, it compares the length of the value at the specified path.

 #### matches
 The `matches` op compares the value at `path` with a regular expression supplied in the `re` parameter.